mairahz/Artemis-Blue/README.md

 | Rhys Sneddon |  |
 | Mairah Zulkepli |  |

-## Project Overview
+## Project Overview/Scenario

-### Project Description and Application Scenarios
+### Project and Scenario Description
 The purpose of this project is to perform outdoor locating of a mobile node using GPS and RSSI data in a dead reckoning system with kalman filtering.
 A static beacon network will be created using four thing:52s.
 The mobile node (consisting of a particle argon and LTG92) will send RSSI data from the static beacon network, along with GPS data from the LTG92's GPS module, over LoRaWAN to a LoRaWAN gateway.
 An application server will process the data to determine the mobile node's location using a dead-reckoning model with kalman filtering.
 Lastly, a web dashboard viewer will be used to show the current location of the mobile node.
 Scenarios that this project would be useful in include tracking of animals, people or objects.

-### Key Performance Indicator
-The key performance indicators of the project would be:
-1. Particle argon able to determine RSSI values for the static nodes and send them to the LTG92
-2. Able to send data from the LTG92 LoRaWAN GPS tracker to the LoRaWAN gateway
-3. Data is processed using a dead-reckoning model with kalman filtering to determine the location of the mobile node with maximal accuracy
-4. Having a web dashboard viewer that shows the determined location of the mobile node
-5. Be able to usefully track the mobile node in at least a 100 x 100 m outdoor area

 ### System Overview
 **Block Diagram**

 ![Block Diagram](systemdiagram.png)

 ### Sensor Integration
 The L76-L GPS sensor will be used to get longitude and latitude data for the mobile node.
 It will be accessed through I2C using the firmware on the LTG92.

-### Wireless Network Integration
+### Wireless Network Communications
 **Bluetooth network**
 To facilitate RSSI ranging, the Thingy52 static nodes transmit bluetooth advertisements with the following payload format: